Spider Veins Overview

 However, if you have underlying vein disease, we use minimally invasive procedures to treat the underlying venous insufficiency before removing the spider veins.
 If you remove spider veins without treating the underlying vein disease, your spider veins will inevitably return.

-- Radiofrequency Ablation: The vein doctor uses thermal energy, passed via a catheter, to close the diseased vein responsible for the spider veins.
-This is an in-office and outpatient procedure with no harsh side effects, discomfort, or downtime.
+Our vein doctor uses thermal energy, passed via a catheter, to close the diseased vein responsible for the spider veins.
+This is an in-office and outpatient procedure that doesn’t cause harsh side effects, discomfort, or downtime.